byrkbrk/conditional-ddpm/README.md

 ~~~
 Above, please change `your-device` input, as either `cuda` or `mps`.

-In order to sample, run:
+In order to sample from a (pre-trained) checkpoint, run:
 ~~~
-python3 sample.py --checkpoint-name pre_trained_sprite_checkpoint_49.pth --n-samples 225 --n-images-per-row 15 --device your-device
+python3 sample.py pre_trained_sprite_checkpoint_49.pth --n-samples 225 --n-images-per-row 15 --device your-device
 ~~~

-Results (jpeg and gif files) will be saved into `generated-images` directory, and are seen below.
+Results (jpeg and gif files) will be saved into `generated-images` directory, and are seen below where each three rows represents a class label (in total 15 rows and 5 classes).

 <div style="display: flex;">
     <img src="files-for-readme/sprite_ddpm_images.jpeg" alt="mnist-jpeg" style="width: 45%; margin-right: 5%;">